devx-cafe/git-phlow/docs/documentation.md

 **description**

 config is the top-level command for showing and creating git-phlow .gitconfig files.
-Manipulating the individual key-value pairs is done by using gits build in `git config`.
-See more in [configuration documentation](/docs/configuration.md)
+Manipulating the individual key-value pairs is done by using git's build in `git config`.
+See more in [configuration documentation](/docs/configuration.md).

+When using a local `.gitconfig` file, you need to tell git that it should also look for configuration in the local workspace folder by adding:
+`git config --local include.path ../.gitconfig`

 ####  show
 ```